-Table 3-1 shows a breakdown of cycling frequency in fair or rainy/cold weather conditions.
+Table 3-2 shows a breakdown of cycling frequency in fair or rainy/cold weather conditions.
 As expected, panel members are much more likely to cycle in fair weather (approximately twice as likely).
-However, it is worthwhile to note that a core group of more than 32,400 cyclists are expected to bike at least five times a week in inclement weather.
+However, it is worthwhile to note that a core group of approximately 28,000 cyclists are expected to bike at least five times a week in inclement weather.